lrdj/goodlookslikethis/_cases_sdingov/environmental-regulator.md

 ## Initial assessment

-Once onboarded to the project, I spent time understanding the agency's ecosystem, identifying key stakeholders and actors, and comprehending their objectives.
+Once on-boarded to the project, I spent time understanding the agency's ecosystem, identifying key stakeholders and actors, and comprehending their objectives.
 It soon became clear that a deeper dive into the user base was necessary.

 <figure style="display:flex;">
   <img style="width:48%;" src="/i/cases/landregulator/040-primary-research.jpg" alt="Desk research"/>